berenslab/MorphoPy/paper/paper.md

 # Acknowledgements
-We want to acknowledge contributions from Ziwei Huang in the beginning of the project.

 This work was funded by the German Ministry of Education and Research(FKZ 01GQ1601), the German Research Foundation (DFG) under Germany’s Excellence Strategy (EXC2064/1 – 390727645; BE5601/4-1, SFB 1233 “Robust Vision”, Project number 276693517),